GibzB/CloudChallenge/README.md

 * Created calculated columns to transform existing data (e.g., tip percentage).
 * Set up scheduled refreshes for automated data updates.

+## Create and Manage AlloyDB Instances: Challenge Lab

+In this challenge lab, you will put your knowledge of managing AlloyDB for PostgreSQL to the test.
+You will create and manage a cluster and instance, work with datasets, and ensure backups for database availability.

+#### Lessons learnt

+* Created a cluster and instance in AlloyDB for PostgreSQL using both the Cloud Console and gcloud CLI.
+* Designed and created PostgreSQL tables for storing HR-related data.
+* Loaded data into PostgreSQL tables using the psql client on a pre-configured VM.
+* Configured a Read Pool instance to improve database read performance.
+* Created on-demand backups to secure database data.

+#### Skills gained

+* Cluster and instance creation using AlloyDB.
+* PostgreSQL database schema design and table creation.
+* Data loading into PostgreSQL using the psql client.
+* Configuring read pools for performance scaling.
+* Managing backups for database protection and recovery.

 # Detect and Investigate Threats with Security Command Center